-Families may obtain application forms from the LRHA's office when the waitlist is open as instructed in the Waitlist Opening announcement.
-Families may also request-by telephone, email, or by mail-an application be mailed to them via first class mail.
+Families may submit applications using LRHA's online portal or may obtain application forms from LRHA's office when the waitlist is open.
+Families may also request applications -by telephone, email, or by mail.
 Only one application will be accepted for each Head of Household.

-Completed applications must be returned to the LRHA as instructed in the Waitlist Opening announcement and the instructions provided with the application.
+Completed applications must be returned to the LRHA as instructed in the Waitlist Opening announcement and/or the instructions provided with the application.
 Applications must be complete in order to be accepted by the LRHA for processing.
-If an application is incomplete, where contact information if provided, LRHA will notify the family of the additional information required in order to be accepted for processing.
+If an application is incomplete, where contact information is provided, LRHA will notify the family of the additional information required in order to be accepted for processing.
 The application will not be assigned a date and time of receipt until it is returned complete.